greim/freeloader/README.markdown

 listen for, and what to do once it finds them, and it just works.
 Freeloader does two things:

+ 1. Pre-processes every element with a given class or id that appears on the page.
  2. Loads a set of required libraries the first time an element with a given class or id appears on the page.

- 3. Pre-processes every element with a given class or id that appears on the page.
+Freeloader follows a declarative programming idiom, in that you declare which libraries you want loaded and which elements you want processed, and it takes care of the implementation details of making it happen.

 ## Pre-processing

-Freeloader moves the behavior layer closer to a declarative programming model.
-In CSS, you can declare your widget to have 11px font, and the browser's CSS engine takes care of the rest:

-    #my-widget { font-size: 11px; }

-In the behavior layer, unfortunately there's no corresponding way to say:

-    #my-widget { onload: function(){...}; }

-But freeloader lets you at least *simulate* the idiom:

-    FREELOADER.id('my-widget').onload(function(){...});
+    function setupMyWidget(){...}
+    FREELOADER.id('my-widget').onload(setupMyWidget);

-Subsequently, that function will be called against all instances of elements with an id of "my-widget" when they first appear, *regardless of whether the page load event has fired*.
+Subsequently, setupMyWidget() will be called against all instances of elements with an id of "my-widget" when they first appear, *regardless of whether the page load event has fired*.